G.I. Joe! G.I. Joe!

 All twelve inches of Joe, packaged in footlocker-style boxes and wearing outsize dog tags, stormed the stores in 1964.
 He belonged to all four branches of the U.S. Military.
 Most of the outfits and accessories hearkened back to World War II, though a few reflected America's involvement in Korea.
 Only with time would up-to-date accessories become available.

-The original Joes shared the same face, though they came with four different hair colors.2 In some areas, Hasbro also marketed an "ethnic" Joe, with darker skin.
-In 1965, they sold their first Black figure, which used a different facial mold.
+The original Joes shared the same face, though they came with four different hair colors.2 In 1965, they sold their first Black figure.
 Boys took to G.I.
 Joe and, in 1966, Action Soldiers of the World became available.
 Kids could recreate the old man's war with German, Imperial Japanese, Russian, British, Australian, and French Resistance fighters.
 A short time later, Hasbro added to the collection a contemporary Green Beret.

 By then, some people were expressing doubts about kids playing war.